BrijendraSingh/gattling-gradle-demo/README.md

-gatling-gradle-demo
+# gatling-gradle-demo
 contains a demo performance test on gatling using gradle

 to run on OSX, type following command

 $./gradlew gatlingRun

-Prerequisites -
+# Prerequisites -

 a.
 Java 8 JDK

 If you have java, run java -version to check which version you are using.

-If you don't have java, here is the place to look for JDK installation.
+If you don't have java, [here](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html) is the place to look for JDK installation.

 b. gradle 3.1 or above

-You may find here the steps to install gradle.
+You may find [here](https://gradle.org/install/#manually) the steps to install gradle.

 c.
 Scala SDK

-Install Scala binaries as mentioned here
+Install Scala binaries as mentioned [here](https://www.journaldev.com/7456/download-install-scala-linux-unix-windows)

 d.
 Intellij Scala Plugin

-If you want to use Intellij as the IDE, install Intellij and Intellij Scala Plugin
+If you want to use Intellij as the IDE, install [Intellij](https://www.jetbrains.com/idea/download/) and [Intellij Scala Plugin](http://nanxiao.me/en/getting-started-with-scala-in-intellij-idea-14-1/)

-Steps to run the simulation
+# Steps to run the simulation

-Clone the repository to your machine.
+1. Clone the repository to your machine.

-Open the project in Intellij
+2. Open the project in Intellij

-Verify the Scala SDK in Platform Settings.
+3. Verify the Scala SDK in Platform Settings.
 (File -> Project Structure -> Platform Settings -> Global Libraries)

-Run the simulation in CLI using following command
+4. Run the simulation in CLI using following command

 osx/ Linux - ./gradlw gatlingRun

 windows - ./gradlew.bat gatlingRun

+to run a single simulation ./gradlew gatlingRun-<packagename.simulationname>
+eg: ./gradlew gatlingRun-simulation.LoginSimulation

-It runs the simulation(s) present in src/gatling/scala/simulation.
-The simulation result is available in build/reports/gatling/{simulation-number}/index.html
+It runs the simulation(s) present in  *src/gatling/scala/simulation*.
+The simulation result is available in *build/reports/gatling/{simulation-number}/index.html*

-Note - This test is written on OSX.
+**Note** - This test is written on OSX.
 While I have tried to make it os-agnostic, please log an issue/ raise a pull request if you find any os dependency.